yemisi567/yemisi567/README.md

 ---

 📖 **About Me**
-I am a Frontend Developer who loves building software solutions that run on web devices and mobile devices!
+I am a Frontend Heavy FullStack Software Engineer who loves building software solutions that run on web devices and mobile devices!

 In addition to creating applications, I enjoy mentoring and helping beginner developers, and improving myself.
-  # - 📚 Learning:
+  - 📚 Learning:
   Exploring best practices in frontend development.

-  # - 🌟 Mentorship:
+  - 🌟 Mentorship:
   Actively contributing through one-on-one sessions with beginners.

   - 🤝 Collaboration: